Radviliškis: History

 City growth began when the Liepāja–Romny Railway line, crossing the city, was built in 1870.
 It was joined by the Radviliškis–Daugavpils Railway in 1873.
 Railwaymen constituted the majority of the residents.

 During World War II, from 1940 it was occupied by the Soviet Union, then from 1941 by Nazi Germany, and then from 1944 it was re-occupied the Soviet Union.
 Around July 12, 1941, all 300 Jews of Radviliškis were murdered in the Durpunas Forest near the Jewish cemetery by Germans and Lithuanian Activist Front members from Radviliškis.

 In 1998, a sculpture of the Victory goddess Nike was unveiled in the center of Radviliškis to commemorate the eightieth anniversary of the victory over the united German–Russian West Russian Volunteer Army.
 It was created by sculptor P. Mazuras.

+On July 27th 2011, a major F2 tornado stuck Radviliškis, causing severe damage to houses and trees, and damaging cars and trucks.
+This is one of the most strongest tornadoes to have ever hit Lithuania.

 Name and coat of arms

 Supposedly, the name originated from the name of the noble Radziwiłł (Radvila) family of Lithuanian origin.
 This family ruled Radviliškis for more than 200 years, from 1546 to 1764.

 A rising and light-emitting horse, representing communication, motion, city development and flourishing, is depicted in the coat of arms of Radviliškis.
 The light is a symbol of civilization's role in the city development.
 It was created by artist Laima Ramonienė in 1992.